 They're also textured, meaning you're fairly unlikely to lose your grip in the middle of a good gaming session.
-The standard control sticks, A, B, Y, X buttons and side triggers are present, plus there's now two trigger buttons for your index fingers, for easy-access contol.
+The standard control sticks, buttons (A, B, Y, X) and side triggers are present, plus there are now two trigger buttons for your index fingers, used for easy-access control.

 One thing we really like about these controllers is that firmware can be updated over the air (OTA).
 One of the problems we had with other Vive headsets was that each device needed to be plugged into your gaming PC separately to update the firmware - the headset, controllers, tracking base stations.
-That fuss is now gone.
-It's much easier.
+That fuss is now gone, so it's much easier.

-We can confirm this is an issue.
+The first time we tried the headset back in October 2019 this was especially problematic.
 The area we usually play in is a large room with white walls, a white ceiling and a lot of natural light from the outside world.
 Trying to get the Vive Cosmos setup in that room resulted in the software rejecting our efforts explaining that it could not detect the room or track the controllers.
 Oddly this is not a problem we had with the Rift S in the same area.
-Of course, this might not be a problem for everyone.
-Pull the curtains or move with a laptop to a darker room and the issue is averted, but it's not ideal.
+As we noted at the time, this might not be a problem for everyone - pull the curtains or move with a laptop to a darker room and the issue is averted, but it's not ideal.

-The reverse problem also occurred, where gaming at night the headset would nag about the room being too dark.
-This is an issue that HTC has acknowledged in a blog post and even worked to fix with a firmware update so that message is no longer seen.
+Previously we had the problem when gaming at night too.
+The headset would then nag about the room being too dark, even with the lights on.
+This is an issue that HTC acknowledged in a blog post and has since fixed.
+Now the Vive Cosmos is much more usable at night.

 Another issue we had was with games.
-Games we'd happily played before on Vive, Vive Pro and Rift wouldn't work properly on the Cosmos.
+VR games we'd happily played before on Vive, Vive Pro and Rift, wouldn't work properly on the Cosmos.
 The controllers simply weren't recognised by the game rendering it apparently unplayable.
-However, it is possible to dive into the software and map the buttons yourself to get them to work, but we do feel this isn't something you should have to do.
+As with the tracking, that's something that's changed - months later we're able to play games that we couldn't before.

 We've seen people complaining online that the Vive Cosmos controllers suffer from terrible battery life, with some gamers getting just two hours out of them before needing fresh batteries.
 We managed six to eight hours just fine, but it might vary depending on the games you're playing, how much you're moving around and your environment.